QuantumSpinozist/quantumspinozist.github.io/book_report_roberts_p1.md

 ## 3. Effective Theory of Deep Linear Networks at Initialization

+Before going to the actual MLP, the authors do the needed calculations for a toy model, namely the deep linear network (without biases).

 ## 4. RG Flow of Preactivations

 ## 5. Effective Theory of Preactivations at Initialization